gfortran(1) — Linux manual page

 constant within a directive like "#include".

-Valid Fortran programs should compile properly with or
+Valid Fortran programs should compile properly with or without

-as well.
+well.
 With this option, many of them are rejected.

 Some users try to use -pedantic to check programs for